 Although it pays to hire an expert for every step of your software development, if your development team still makes use of legacy frameworks then it makes no sense to go for DevOps Engineers unless Cloud Migration is your future strategy.

 On the contrary, if your stack development process is way too complex to be handled by one developer, DevOps is the way forward.

 2. What is your Target Agility?

 Agility is defined as the ability of the development process to be able to change on demand.
 In other words, it is the ability of the software to swap out one component of the software stack for another whenever needed.

 Hence, you need to come to a conclusion regarding the required agility.
-If agility is a priority, then going forward with DevOps is your best bet.
+If agility is a priority, then going forward with Devops Services is your best bet.
 On the other hand, if you feel that every stack entry in the software’s blueprint is exactly how you want it to be, and will remain so in the future, then a full stack developer with knowledge about multiple languages can also do the job.